josecese/sql-data-warehouse-project/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
 ```
----    # Dependencies and requirements for the project